-The K144XV option adds 144 to 148 MHz receive and 10-watt transmit capability to your K3 via a separate antenna connector on the rear panel.
-Complete specifications and operating instructions are included in your K3 or K3s Owner's manual.
-This manual covers both installation and operation of the K144XV option.
+The K144XV option adds 144 to 148 MHz receive and 10-watt transmit capability to your K3 or K3s via a separate antenna connector on the rear panel.
+Complete specifications and operating instructions are included in your K3or K3s Owner's manual.
+This manual covers both installation and operation of the K144XV option in a K3 or K3s transceiver.